Griffin9475/Warehouse-Management-System/README.md

 With this setup, Mikefel Enterprise can manage their warehouse operations more efficiently, ensuring timely and accurate deliveries to branches nationwide.

+Functional Requirements

+Category Management
+Ability to create, view, edit, and delete product categories.
+Categories serve as the primary classification of inventory items.
+Subcategory Management
+Create and associate subcategories with specific categories.
+Allows detailed organization of products for easy tracking.
+Product Management
+Add new products to the inventory with attributes like name, SKU, quantity, and price.
+View product details including category, subcategory, stock levels, and other metadata.
+Edit product details when necessary.
+Delete obsolete or inactive products from the system.
+Restocking Items
+Track stock levels and generate alerts when quantities fall below a predefined threshold.
+Enable seamless restocking by adding new quantities to existing products.
+Maintain records of restocking events, including supplier details and dates.

+Non-Functional Requirements

+User Account Creation
+Secure registration system for users.
+Validation mechanisms for input data during account creation.
+Roles and Permissions
+Assign specific roles such as Administrator, Manager, and Employee.
+Define granular permissions for each role, ensuring users can only access and modify data based on their role.
+Audit Trail
+Record all critical activities such as product additions, deletions, stock updates, and user actions.
+Include details like timestamps, user IDs, and action descriptions.
+Login and User Activities
+Secure login functionality with encrypted credentials.
+Track user login activities, including successful and failed attempts.
+Monitor user actions within the system to ensure accountability and transparency.

+Conclusion
+The Warehouse Management System is structured to enhance operational efficiency, maintain inventory accuracy, and ensure secure user management.
+By combining functional requirements such as inventory categorization and restocking with robust non-functional features like roles, permissions, and audit trails, this system supports comprehensive warehouse operations.

 Clone the repo and follow below steps.
 Run composer install
 Copy .env.example to .env